-- Type: Three-digit code number, entered exactly as specified on the actuarial documents for the type grown by the insured.
-If "No Type Specified" is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
-If a type is not specified on the actuarial documents, MAKE NO ENTRY. - Class: Three-digit code number, entered exactly as specified on the actuarial documents for the class grown by the insured.
-If "No Class Specified" is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
-If a class is not specified on the actuarial documents, MAKE NO ENTRY. - Sub-Class: Three-digit code number, entered exactly as specified on the actuarial documents for the sub-class grown by the insured.
-If "No Sub-Class Specified," is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
-If a sub-class is not specified on the actuarial documents, MAKE NO ENTRY. - Intended Use: Three-digit code number, entered exactly as specified on the actuarial documents for the intended use of the crop grown by the insured.
-If "No Intended Use Specified" is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
-If an intended use is not specified on the actuarial documents, MAKE NO ENTRY. - Irr.
-Practice: Three-digit code number, entered exactly as specified on the actuarial documents for the irrigated practice carried out by the insured.
-If "No Irrigated Practice Specified" is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
-If an irrigated practice is not specified on the actuarial documents, MAKE NO ENTRY. - Cropping Practice: Three-digit code number, entered exactly as specified on the actuarial documents for the cropping practice (or practice) carried out by the insured.
-If "No Cropping Practice (or practice) Specified" is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
-If a cropping practice (or practice) is not specified on the actuarial documents, MAKE NO ENTRY. - Organic Practice: Three-digit code number, entered exactly as specified on the actuarial documents for the organic practice carried out by the insured.
-If "No Organic Practice Specified" is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
-If an organic practice is not specified on the actuarial documents, MAKE NO ENTRY.
+Ele ment/Item Number Description 22.
+Three-digit code, entered exactly as specified on the actuarial documents for the type grown by the insured.
+If "No Type Specified" is shown in the actuarial documents, enter the appropriate three-digit code from the actuarial documents (e.g., 997).
+If a type is not specified on the actuarial documents, make no entry.
+23. Class: Three-digit code, entered exactly as specified on the actuarial If "No Class Specified" is shown in the actuarial documents, enter the appropriate three-digit code from the actuarial documents (e.g., 997).
+If a class is not specified on the actuarial documents, make no entry.
+24. Sub-Class: Three-digit code, entered exactly as specified on the actuarial documents for the sub-class grown by the insured.
+If "No Sub-Class Specified," is shown in the actuarial documents, enter the appropriate three-digit code from the actuarial documents (e.g., 997).
+If a sub-class is not specified on the actuarial documents, make no entry.
+25. Intended Use: Three-digit code, entered exactly as specified on the actuarial documents for the intended use of the crop grown by the insured.
+"If "No Intended Use Specified" is shown in the actuarial documents, enter the appropriate three-digit code from the actuarial documents (e.g., 997).
+If an intended use is not specified on the actuarial documents, make no entry.
+26. Irr.
+Practice: Three-digit code, entered exactly as specified on the actuarial documents for the irrigated practice carried out by the insured.
+If "No Irrigated Practice Specified is shown in the actuarial documents, enter the appropriate three-digit code from the actuarial documents (e.g., 997).
+If an irrigated practice is not specified on the actuarial documents, make no entry.
+27. Cropping Practice: Three-digit code, entered exactly as specified on the actuarial documents for the cropping practice (or practice) carried out by the insured.
+If "No Cropping Practice (or practice) Specified" is shown in the actuarial documents, enter the appropriate three-digit code from the actuarial documents (e.g., 997).
+If a cropping practice (or practice) is not specified on the actuarial documents, make no entry.
+28. Organic Practice: Three-digit code, entered exactly as specified on the actuarial documents for the organic practice carried out by the insured.
+If "No Organic Practice Specified" is shown in the actuarial documents, enter the appropriate three-digit code from the actuarial documents (e.g., 997).
+If an organic practice is not specified on the actuarial documents, make no entry.
+29. Stage: Preliminary: Make no entry.
+Replant: Replant stage abbreviation as shown below.
+"R" Acreage replanted and qualifying for replanting payment.